 Over the next two years, Ms. Anderson was awarded twice by Arkansas governors.
 In 1995, she earned the 1995 Arkansas Quality Award – Quality Interest Award (for Expressing Interest in Adopting and Applying Quality Principles), awarded to her by Governor Jim Guy Tucker.
 The following year, she was earned the 1995 Arkansas Quality Award, awarded by Governor Mike Huckabee (for Demonstrating Serious Commitment to the Use of Total Quality Principles).

 Since then, she has designed and tailored fashions of all kinds: traditional African clothing, European clothing, formal attire, children’s lines, and even shoes and jewelry.
 Her African American line is known as ATOAIA; her European American fashions, YAH.
 Her creativity does not stop there, however.
-And she has still more dreams for the future: (1) to run a small factory (with about 5 workers) to mass produce her fashion; (2) to hold an open-air fashion show that would have singing, poetry; and (3) to teach sewing.
+And she has still more dreams for the future of her fashion design endeavors: (1) to run a small factory (with about 5 workers) to mass produce her fashion; (2) to hold an open-air fashion show that would have singing, poetry; and (3) to teach sewing.
 So maybe her pursuits will come full circle with her original plans to teach.

 For those who wish to contact Dorothy J. J. Anderson at Dorothies Custom Dezignz or follow her on facebook, here’s all the information needed: